gjeanmart/hackathon/submissions/README.md

 ### Dapp integration:
 Great, easy to use.
 A working Mobile Ethereum gateway.
 The main Mobile frameworks (Ionic & ReactNative) are compatible and can be  easily integrated with tools like Truffle and Web3.
 That's an important step forward for public adoption.
-I've noticed some recurrent error [http://imgur.com/a/OGZUD]
+I've noticed some recurrent error [ http://imgur.com/a/OGZUD ]

 ### Tools
 Do the job.
-- status-dev-cli watch doesn't work [https://github.com/status-im/status-dev-cli/issues/11]
+- status-dev-cli watch doesn't work [ https://github.com/status-im/status-dev-cli/issues/11 ]

 ### Chatbot:
 The first intention was to build a dapp and a chat bit but unfortunately I run out of time.
-Even it's the idea of a chat API is really great, this particular API is currently hard to understand tand no really documented.
+Even it's the idea of a chat API is really great, this API is currently hard to understand tand no really documented.

 I would like to see in this api:
 - Ability to add a contact and start a chat with one or multiple person/robot
 - Use of promise, requirejs to facilitate the integration with dapp